-Next Sunday the 27th October the clocks go back an hour.
+Next Sunday the clocks go back an hour.

 Do you remember when before children you’d be excited about the extra hour you’d have in bed, now it’s filled with the dread of being woken an hour earlier dread?!